The Limoges Computer Sciences Engineering School: International

 3iL has dual activity dedicated to international relations.

 One concerns the incoming mobility: The 3iL receives international students (over 20 nationalities are represented, students from partner schools, participants in European exchange programs, etc.) to advance intercultural diversity.

 The other is related to outgoing mobility: The international mobility of at least three months is required for graduation.
 This mobility may take the form of a summer language school, one semester of studying abroad, a work placement or other job, a double degree.

-Students Life

-Students are grouped around different themes: